 I had some leftover quinoa in my fridge from yesterday and decided to make my Quinoa Fritters.
 As I was getting the ingredients ready, I realised that there was quite a bit of dairy in my recipe.

-Since posting the recipe, my husband and I have cut out dairy and I know many of you also don't eat dairy for various reasons, whether that is because you follow a paleo or vegan lifestyle or you have an dairy and/or lactose allergy or intolerance.
+Since posting the original recipe, my husband and I have cut out dairy and I know many of you also don't eat dairy for various reasons, whether that is because you follow a paleo or vegan lifestyle or you have an dairy and/or lactose allergy or intolerance.

 So, I decided to make a new version of my Quinoa Fritters and have omitted the cheese.
 I still wanted to have a dipping sauce, so I made up a healthy garlic aioli instead of the garlic yoghurt sauce.